Code-Institute-Submissions/Cryptograph/README.md

 | Trading Focus             |A 'monthly' imaginary service where analysis of certain aspects<br>of the specific coins trading performance is considered.<br>In this example, a Scatter Plot is offered examining the relationship<br> of BTC value vs. BTC traded volume.<br>This chart is interactive for the user to select an area of data points.<br>All respective graphs on the dashboard will display the associated data points.
 |                           |

 Data for the project was provided from a free service [Crypto Datadownload](http://www.cryptodatadownload.com/).
-From this site I simply downloaded a csv file that is used within the project.
+From this site, I simply downloaded a csv file that is used within the project.
 In this case `assets/data/Binance_BTC_2.csv`.

 ## Features of the dashboard